Dental Care for Dogs

 Brushing your dog’s teeth daily is best.
 Just like us humans, pets need dental care too.
-Ideally you should brush your canine’s teeth daily.
-As pet owners ourselves we understand this isn’t always possible with every pet.
+Ideally, you should brush your canine’s teeth daily.
+As pet owners ourselves, we understand this isn’t always possible with every pet.
 If you are unable to brush your pet’s teeth, contact us.
-So we can create a customized dental plan for your pet to keep their mouths and bodies healthy and happy.
+We can create a customized dental plan for your pet to keep their mouths and bodies healthy and happy.

 Why is oral and dental health important?

 Dental health is part of your dog’s overall health.
 Dental disease can cause many issues including pain, infection, and can even affect internal organs.
 It is important to detect and treat periodontal disease early before it becomes a big problem.